SCUBA volunteering - Underwater pioneers: Studying & protecting the unique coral reefs of Oman's Musandam peninsula

 The remote and rugged mountains, which rise straight out of the sea creating fjords and stunning landscapes, have had isolated communities for centuries.
 Many coastal villages can be reached only by boat, as there are no roads on much of the peninsula.
 Pockets of flat land support subsistence agriculture.
 The population of approximately 29,000 is concentrated in the capital, Khasab (18,000 in 2004) in the north and Dibba (5,500) on the east coast.
 Fishing is the principal economic activity supported by employment in government jobs.

 On this marine conservation project, Biosphere Expeditions’ main partners are the Marine Conservation Society and Reef Check.
-Other partners include local dive centres and businesses, the local community, the Oman Ministry for Environment and Climate Affairs and the Oman Tourism Board, the Anglo-Omani Society and the Hyatt Grand in Muscat.
+Other partners include local dive centres and businesses, the local community, the Oman Ministry for Environment, the Oman Tourism Board, the Anglo-Omani Society and the Hyatt Grand in Muscat.

 And finally (almost)